 While it was owned by George Cox for almost three decades from the 1930s, he offered a warm place for streetcar riders to wait, and later, bus riders.
 The streetcar turned north onto North 42nd street, then backed up onto Grand to wait for passengers.
 From there, it turned around and went south on North 42nd.
 He also kept the store in great condition.

 Jim Geisler and Jim Luke Coniglio bought the business in 1961 and were the last owners of Central Park Pharmacy before it closing it permanently in the 1980s.
 Don Jacox, a manager at the store, ordered general merchandise, cut glass, mixed paint, cut keys, ran the soda fountain, and did almost every non-pharmacy activity at the store.
+After it closed, the building was boarded up and hasn’t been open to the public in more than 35 years.
+It still stands today.

 Starting in the 1970s and earlier, white flight struck the Central Park neighborhood drastically.
 US Census data shows white families moving from this area en masse between 1970 and 1990, with the majority of the population made of people of color now.
 With white flight, it should be no surprise that the value of the homes has not kept pace with national averages, either.